open-telemetry/opentelemetry-java-instrumentation/instrumentation/logback/logback-appender-1.0/library/README.md

-# Appender instrumentation for Logback versions 1.0+
+# Appender Instrumentation for Logback version 1.0 and higher

 This module provides a Logback [appender](https://logback.qos.ch/manual/appenders.html) which forwards Logback log events to the